Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

-The above bound applies to any local noise channel expressed in its normal form.
-This can be used to argue that, if the noise strength exceeds a given threshold, we witness a logarithmic effective depth for any fixed circuit.
-This results complements the findings of the previous section, which held for average-case circuits.
-The following proof extends to the non-unital case a result (Proposition IV.8) that was proven in Ref.~\cite{hirche2023quantum} for the case of local depolarizing noise.
+The above bound applies to any local noise channel expressed in normal form and satisfying \(D_P\neq 1\) for all \(P\in\{X,Y,Z\}\).
+It should not be applied to channels with a conserved Bloch direction, such as pure dephasing, for which the fixed point is not unique.
+This worst-case contraction statement complements the average-case effective-depth result of the previous section.
+The following proposition extends to the non-unital case a result, Proposition IV.8 of Ref.~\cite{hirche2023quantum}, proven there for local depolarizing noise.